Efficient active learning of sparse halfspaces with arbitrary bounded noise: Introduction

-\paragraph{2) A new sampling and update rule that deals with bounded noise.} As discussed above, a key step in the above regret minimization argument is to define $g_t$, the loss gradient in our online linear optimization problem, such that $\EE \sbr{\inner{u}{-g_t} \mid w_t} \geq f_{u,b}(w_t)$.
-For each iterate $w_t$, we choose to sample labeled example $(x_t, y_t)$ from the data distribution $\Dcal$ conditioned on the band $\cbr{x: \abs{\inner{\frac{w_t}{\| w_t \|}}{x}} \leq b}$, similar to~\cite{dasgupta2009percerptron}; this turns out to be more suitable for our regret minimization argument than the sampling strategy in~\cite{balcan2007margin}, which uses a fixed sampling region for all $x_t$'s.
-Based on labeled example $(x_t, y_t)$, a natural choice of $g_t$ is the negative Perceptron update, that is, $g_t = -\ind{\hat{y}_t \neq y_t} y_t x_t$, where $\hat{y}_t = \sign{\inner{w_t}{x_t}}$ is the current classifier's prediction.
-Unfortunately, due to the asymmetry of the unlabeled data distribution\footnote{~\cite{yan2017revisiting} extensively utilizes the symmetry of the uniform unlabeled distribution to guarantee that the expectation is positive if the angle between $w_t$ and $u$ is large; we cannot use this as we are dealing with a more general family of log-concave unlabeled distribution, which can be highly asymmetric.}, this $g_t$ does not have the property we desire (in fact, the induced $f_{u,b}(w_t)$ can be negative with such choice of $g_t$).
-To cope with this issue, we propose a novel setting of $g_t$ that takes into account the bounded noise rate $\eta$:
+{\bfseries 2) A new update rule that tolerates bounded noise.} As discussed above, a key step in the above regret minimization argument is to define the gradient $g_t$ such that $\EE \sbr{\inner{u}{-g_t} \mid w_t} \geq f_{u,b}(w_t)$.
+For each iterate $w_t$, we choose to sample labeled example $(x_t, y_t)$ from the data distribution $D$ conditioned on the band $\cbr{x: \abs{\inner{\frac{w_t}{\| w_t \|}}{x}} \leq b}$, similar to~\cite{dasgupta2009percerptron}.
+Based on labeled example $(x_t, y_t)$, a natural choice is $g_t = -\ind{\hat{y}_t \neq y_t} y_t x_t$, i.e. the negative Perceptron update, where $\hat{y}_t = \sign{\inner{w_t}{x_t}}$.
+Unfortunately, due to the asymmetry of the unlabeled data distribution\footnote{~\cite{yan2017revisiting} extensively utilizes the symmetry of the uniform unlabeled distribution to guarantee that the expectation is positive if the angle between $w_t$ and $u$ is large; we cannot use this as we are dealing with a more general family of log-concave unlabeled distribution, which can be highly asymmetric.}, it does not have the property we desire (in fact, the induced $f_{u,b}(w_t)$ can be negative with such choice of $g_t$).
+To cope with this challenge, we propose a novel setting of $g_t$ that takes into account the bounded noise rate $\eta$:

 Observe that the above choice of $g_t$ is more aggressive than the Perceptron update, in that when $\eta > 0$, even if the current prediction $\hat{y}_t$ matches the label returned by the oracle, we still update the model.
 In the extreme case that $\eta = 0$, we recover the Perceptron update.
-We show that, this new setting of $g_t$, in combination with the aforementioned adaptive sampling scheme, yields a function $f_{u,b}(w)$ that possesses desirable properties.
-We refer the reader to Lemma~\ref{lem:update-distance} for a precise statement of this argument.
+We show that, this new setting of $g_t$, in conjunction with the aforementioned adaptive sampling scheme, yields a function $f_{u,b}(w)$ that possesses desirable properties.
+We refer the reader to Lemma~\ref{lem:update-distance} for a precise statement.